yulikexuan/modern-java/concurrency/README.md

       - Guarded objects include those that are encapsulated within other thread-safe objects and published objects that are known to be guarded by a specific lock

+## Invariant

+> An invariant is any logical rule that must be obeyed throughout the execution
+> of your program that can be communicated to a human, but not to your compiler
+> INVARIANTS ARE BAD

+This definition can be cleaved out conditions into two groups
+  - those the compiler can be trusted with enforcing
+  - and those that must be documented, discussed, commented, or otherwise communicated to contributors in order for them to interact with the codebase without introducing bugs

+## Patterns for Structuring Thread-Safe Classes

+### The Design of Thread-Safe Classes

+1. The design process for a thread-safe class should include these three basic elements
+   - Identify the variables that form the object’s state
+   - Identify the invariants that constrain the state variables
+   - Establish a policy for managing concurrent access to the object’s state

+2. Gathering synchronization requirements
+   > You cannot ensure thread safety without understanding an object’s invariants
+   > and postconditions.
+Constraints on the valid values or state transitions for
+   > state variables can create atomicity and encapsulation requirements.

+3. State-Dependent Operations

+   - To create operations that wait for a precondition to become true before proceeding, it is often easier to use existing library classes, such as blocking queues or semaphores, to provide the desired state-dependent behavior

+4. State ownership

+   - When defining which variables form an object’s state, we want to consider only the data that object owns.
+Ownership is not embodied explicitly in the language, but is instead an element of class design

+### Instance Confinement

+1. Encapsulating data within an object confines access to the data to the object’s methods, making it easier to ensure that the data is always accessed with the appropriate lock held
+   - If an object is intended to be confined to a specific scope, then letting it escape from that scope is a bug
+   - Confined objects can also escape by publishing other objects such as iterators or inner class instances that may indirectly publish the confined objects

+2. Confinement makes it easier to build thread-safe classes because a class that confines its state can be analyzed for thread safety without having to examine the whole program